tihomirj/SoftUniWebApp/Readme.txt

 A post can have many comments, while a comment can belong to only one post.
 A post can have many tags and each tag can be attached to many posts.
 A user can be the author of many posts and comments but each post and comment can only have one author.
 Only logged in users can create posts and comments.
-Anonymous authors are not allowed to most neither articles nor commentsw to them.
+Anonymous authors are not allowed to post neither articles nor comments to them.
 Anonymous users can only browse and read the posts and the comments.

 Features: